Accessibility Statement

 American Curl cat

 The American Curl cat sports ears that curl back naturally at a 90-degree angle, a unique genetic mutation not seen in other cat breeds.
-Although the mutation has likely been around for centuries, this breed was not formally recognized until the 1980s.
+Although the mutation has likely been around for centuries, this cat breed was not formally recognized until the 1980s.

+Usually weighing between 5 and 10 pounds, American Curls are generally healthy.
 Besides their highly distinctive ears, the American Curl is known for their smaller size and curious personality.
 They are friendly and affectionate with their humans, making them a great family cat.
 This is a breed that loves a good cuddle and scratches from their favorite people.

 Turkish Angora